ZupIT/beagle-docs/Settings/content/fr/docs/API/Ações/Navigate/PopStack.md

 ---
-title: PopStack
+title: Popstack
+weight: 285
 description: >-
-  This is a example for a description
+  This a example for a description
 ---

+---

+undefined